-Dr. Buzby's Dog Nail Trim - Black Nails - this video demonstrates how to trim a dog's black toe nails without getting too close to the quick, visually showing what to look for.
-Although a clipper is used, the same concept applies to dremeling.
+Dr. Buzby's Dog Nail Trim - Black Nails - this video demonstrates how to trim a dog's black toe nails without getting too close to the quick - visually showing what to look for.
+Although clippers are used in the video, the same concept applies to dremeling.
 If you choose to use a clipper, the video demonstrates a good clipper technique.

 Anesthesia and Your Saluki - a Saluki, like an Italian Greyhound, is a sighthound.
 This is a good article from the Saluki Club of America website.

 Toys, Treat Toys, & Puzzles